o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Take a look at the pixel shader to see how the motion vector is calculated!
 There is no need to edit the pixel shader.

-Amazing, we have added everything we need to add for motion vectors!
+Amazing, you have added everything you need to add for motion vectors!
 However, if you open the **Editor** and just view the tree, you'll see that there is no difference.
-We can, however, observe that the motion vector pass works by using the **pass tree visualizer**.
+You can, however, observe that the motion vector pass works by using the **pass tree visualizer**.
 1. Open the Editor and press **Ctrl-G** to enter gameplay mode.

 1. Press the **Home** key on your keyboard.
 This brings up the toolbar at the top.